-The Indiana Department of Environmental Management (IDEM) has approved a remedial investigation phase II sampling plan for the Partnership's Seymour, Indiana, terminal.
-The phase II sampling plan is part of the Agreed Order entered into between the Partnership and IDEM that will ultimately result in a remediation program for any on-site and off-site environmental problems attributable to the Partnership's operations at Seymour.
+The Partnership and the Indiana Department of Environmental Management ("IDEM") have entered into an Agreed Order that will ultimately result in a remediation program for any on-site and off-site groundwater contamination attributable to the Partnership's operations at the Seymour, Indiana, terminal.
+As part of the Agreed Order, the Partnership has completed the remedial investigation sampling for groundwater contamination.
+In November 1997, IDEM approved the final remedial investigation report for the Seymour terminal.
+The Partnership is currently negotiating with IDEM the clean-up levels to be attained at the Seymour terminal.
+The Partnership estimates that the costs of the remediation program to be proposed by the Partnership for the Seymour terminal will not exceed the amount accrued therefore (approximately \$1.7 million at December 31, 1997).
 In the opinion of the General Partner, the completion of the remediation program to be proposed by the Partnership, if such program is approved by IDEM, will not have a material adverse impact on the Partnership.

-The Partnership received a compliance order from the Louisiana Department of Environmental Quality (DEQ) during 1994 relative to potential environmental contamination at the Partnership's Arcadia, Louisiana facility, which may be attributable to the operations of the Partnership and surrounding petroleum terminals of other companies.
+The Partnership received a compliance order from the Louisiana Department of Environmental Quality ("DEQ") during 1994 relative to potential environmental contamination at the Partnership's Arcadia, Louisiana facility, which may be attributable to the operations of the Partnership and surrounding petroleum terminals of other companies.
 The Partnership has finalized a negotiated Compliance Order with DEQ that will allow the Partnership to continue with a remediation plan similar to the one previously agreed to by DEQ and implemented by the Company.
 In the opinion of the General Partner, the completion of the remediation program being proposed by the Partnership will not have a future material adverse impact on the Partnership.